 Before you buy headphones, be sure to check your credit card’s policies, as they sometimes offer extended warranties for purchases on top of the warranties offered by the stores you buy from.
 Be sure to check out your card’s offerings, as you might be able to skip this section altogether!

 Sweetwater has the best mix of “baked-in warranty” and length of time, but that assessment only applies if you’re not planning on buying new headphones for at least two years.
-If you’re hoping to buy something that will last you longer, you definitely want to look elsewhere for an extended warranty.
+If you’re buying true wireless earphones, it’s unlikely the batteries will keep you satisfied for that long if you’re a heavy user… so plan accordingly.
+If you’re hoping to buy something that will last you longer that those tiny little environmental disasters, you definitely want to look elsewhere for an extended warranty.

 A 2-year warranty for just about every product it sells is not only the best product-standard warranty, it’s also great peace-of-mind for those of you looking to buy equipment that lasts.
 Of course, it doesn’t cover accidental damage, or items meant to be worked down quickly like drum heads and the like—but headphones fall under the purview of covered items.